What laws apply to the collection and use of individuals’ personal information?

-Firstly, it is important to understand who is the “data controller” under the EU legislative framework.
+Firstly, it is important to understand who is the “data controller” under the legislative framework.
 An organization is a data controller when it determines the purposes and manner in which personal data is processed.
 “Personal data” refers to “any information relating to an identified or identifiable natural person.”
-That person is considered a data subject under the GDPR and may “be identified, directly or indirectly…by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”
+That person is considered a data subject under the UK GDPR and may “be identified, directly or indirectly…by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”

-Clearly, a lot of employee-related information collected by employers qualifies as personal data, thereby subjecting European employers to EU data privacy regulations.
+Clearly, a lot of employee-related information collected by employers qualifies as personal data, thereby subjecting employers to data privacy regulations.
 The employer collecting the employee-related data is the data controller, and every HR solution adopted might be qualified as a sub-processing activity.